-Our rolling hills, verdant woodlands, sparkling streams, and miles of pristine lakes make the Ozarks a giant playground for outdoor adventure.
+Our rolling hills, verdant woodlands, sparkling streams and miles of pristine lakes make the Ozarks a giant playground for outdoor adventure.
 Bike.
 Hike.
 Swim.
 Boat.
 Fish.
 Hunt.
 Waterski.
 Zip-line over the forest from the top of an Ozarks mountain.
 Ride the open roads on your motorcycle.
-Or simply soak up the sun in one of our many city parks with your favorite furry best friend.
-Adventure awaits only a short drive away.
+Or simply soak up the sun in one of our many city parks with your favorite furry friend.
+Adventure is only a short drive away.

 Hunting opportunities abound with deer and turkey seasons leading the way each fall.
 A nationally recognized Department of Conservation manages a variety of long hunting seasons for waterfowl and a diversity of wildlife.
-And with a Bass Pro Shops in Springfield and one in Branson, you’ll always have the latest gear close at hand.
+And with Bass Pro Shops stores in Springfield and Branson, you’ll always have the latest gear close at hand.

 Thrill-seekers take heart—the Ozarks will amaze you with an abundance of possibilities.